Categories and Tags

 }

-Screenshot of a query for a list of Categories, edges and node
+Screenshot of a query for a list of Categories, edges and nodes

 Below is the same query, but asking for nodes directly, skipping the edges field.